tapjs/tapjs/README.md

       match its same type, with the exception of non-Set iterables (including `arguments` objects), which are cast to Arrays.

+There are classes exported to correspond to each of these.
+All of these are instantiated like `new Format(object, options)`.
+An `expect` option is required for all classes except `Format`.
+Call `obj.print()` on the resulting object to generate a diff.
+Once the diff (or format) is generated, it'll have a `match` boolean member.

 ## OPTIONS

 Each method can take the following options.